Michal-Szczepaniak/TinyWatchy/docs/Adding_watchface.md

 `AbstractFace` consts of following methods:

 - `constructor`: It has dependency injection on the display driver to be able to draw on the screen.
 - `draw(ScreenInfo*)`: Method called by the `Screen` to draw your watchface.
 It's argument is `ScreenInfo` which consists of informations to be displayed. **Every variable has to be displayed, doesn't matter how but every one has to be displayed.** For example you can display hour as a sunset or battery as a bar at the top it doesn't matter as long as they're displayed.
 That's important for integrity of entire firmware.
+Displaying menu can be skipped for aesthetic purposes if `onMainOption` is true.
-- `getName()`: This method **has to** be overwritten (basically just copied) because it provides name of the watchface to the `Menu`.
+- `getName()`: This method provides name of the watchface to the `Menu`.

 ## Developing